Inverse 3D Microscopy Rendering for Cell Shape Inference with Active Mesh: Fluorescent 3D image rendering

-In this framework, learning the PSF consists of learning all the coefficients of the covariance matrix $\Sigma$, and thus the level of blur of the rendered image.
-More photorealistic PSF based on a differentiable physical model could also be used \cite{Hanser:03,Hanser:04}.
-In that case, the learned parameters could be real optical parameters such as refraction indices or optical aberrations expressed using Zernike polynomials \cite{Zernikereview}.
+The FT $\hat{h}$ of $h$ is given by: $\hat{h}(\boldsymbol{\xi}) = \mathrm{e}^{-\frac{1}{2}\boldsymbol{\xi}^T\Sigma^{-1}\boldsymbol{\xi}},$ where $\boldsymbol{\xi} \in \mathbb{R}^3$ is the wavevector.
+In this framework, inferring the PSF consists of optimizing the coefficients of the symmetric positive semi-definite covariance matrix $\Sigma$, which directly controls the level of blur in the rendered image.
+More photorealistic PSFs based on differentiable physical models could also be incorporated~\cite{Hanser:03,Hanser:04}, allowing the learned parameters to correspond to real optical properties, such as refractive indices or optical aberrations expressed using Zernike polynomials~\cite{Zernikereview}.